Learning deep abdominal CT registration through adaptive loss weighting and synthetic data generation: Materials and methods

 \subsection{Evaluation metrics}

-The evaluation was done on the test sets of the IXI and OSLO-COMET datasets, for which the fixed-moving image pairs were generated in advance, such that the same image pairs were used across methods during evaluation.
-After inference, the displacement maps were resampled back to isotropic resolution.
+The evaluation was done on the test sets of the IXI and Oslo-CoMet datasets, for which the fixed-moving image pairs were generated in advance, such that the same image pairs were used across methods during evaluation.
+After inference, the displacement maps were resampled back to isotropic resolution using piecewise 3D linear interpolation.
 The final predictions were then evaluated using four sets of metrics to cover all angles.
 Image similarity was assessed under computation of NCC and SSIM metrics.
-Segmentations were evaluated using DSC, HD, and HD95 (95th percentile of HD).
-For image registration, TRE was estimated using the centroids of the segmentation masks of the fixed image and the predicted image.
-Lastly, the methods were compared in terms of inference runtime, only measuring the prediction and application of the displacement map, as all other operations were the same between the methods.
+Segmentations were converted into one-hot encoding and evaluated using DSC, HD, and HD95 (95th percentile of HD) measured in millimetres.
+The background class was excluded in the segmentation metrics computation.
+For image registration, TRE was estimated using the centroids of the segmentation masks of the fixed image and the predicted image, also measured in millimetres.
+In addition, the methods were compared in terms of inference runtime, only measuring the prediction and application of the displacement map, as all other operations were the same between the methods.

+Five sets of statistical tests were conducted to further assess: 1) performance contrasts between designs, 2) benefit of transfer learning, 3) benefit of segmentation-guiding, 4) benefit of uncertainty weighting, and 5) performance contrasts between the baseline and segmentation-guided models, and the traditional methods in ANTs (SyN and SyNCC).
+For the tests, the TRE metric was used, as it is considered the gold standard for surgical practitioners.
+Test 1) was conducted on the evaluations of the IXI test set, whereas tests 2) to 5) were performed using the results on the Oslo-CoMet test dataset only.
+Furthermore, for the tests only involving the Oslo-CoMet dataset, the two-step transfer learning approach was used as reference, as these models showed the best results.

+For the statistical test 1), multiple pairwise Tukey's range tests were conducted on the IXI experiment comparing all the designs described in \cref{tab:experiments}.
+For 2), benefit of transfer learning was assessed using a one-sided, non-parametric test (Mann-Whitney U test), comparing the differences between the BL-N, SG-NSD, and UW-NSD designs on the Oslo-CoMet experience.
+The three generated p-values were corrected for multiple comparison using the Benjamini-Hochberg method.
+For 3)-5), Mann-Whitney U tests were conducted comparing BL-N and SG-NSD to assess benefit of segmentation-guiding, SG-NSD and UW-NSD to assess benefit for uncertainty weighting, and BL-N and SG-NSD against SyN and SyNCC to assess the difference in performance between deep image registration and traditional image registration solutions, respectively.
+The two p-values were corrected using the Benjamini-Hochberg method.
+The results for all five sets of tests can be found in S4 Appendix.

+The Python libraries statsmodels (v0.12.2)~\cite{statsmodels} and SciPy (v1.5.4)~\cite{scipy} were used for the statistic computations.
+A significance level of $0.05$ was used to determine statistical significance.